Porsche 911 (991): 911 R (2016)

 Unveiled at the 2016 Geneva Motor Show on 1 March, the 911 R shares most of its underpinnings with the GT3 RS, but does not include the roll cage, rear wing, and associated bodywork for a weight saving of 50 kg.
 The 911 R comes only with a 6-speed manual transmission, and has a top speed of 323 km/h due to a lower drag coefficient as compared to the GT3 RS.
 It also offers additional options including a lighter flywheel and removal of the air conditioning and audio systems.
 Production was limited to 991 examples, as a 2016 model.

-911 Turbo and Turbo S (2012–2016)
+911 Turbo and Turbo S (2013–2016)

-Introduced in late 2012, the 991 Turbo has a twin-turbocharged 3.8-litre flat-6 engine generating 520 PS and 620 Nm of torque.
+Introduced in May 2013, the 991 Turbo has a twin-turbocharged 3.8-litre flat-6 engine generating 520 PS and 620 Nm of torque.
 The S version has an upgraded version of the engine generating a maximum power output of 560 PS and 700 Nm of torque, but the torque is pushed to 750 Nm with overboost function.
 Both of the versions have all-wheel drive.
 The Turbo and Turbo S was available exclusively with 7-speed PDK.
 The Turbo S can reach 100 km/h in 2.9 seconds as claimed by Porsche but has achieved 2.6 seconds by many car magazine tests.
 New technologies featuring adaptive aerodynamics and rear wheel steering are included as standard.

-The Turbo Cabriolet and the Turbo S Cabriolet were introduced in early 2013.
+The Turbo Cabriolet and the Turbo S Cabriolet were introduced in September 2013.

+In 2014, to celebrate 40 years of Porsche Turbo, 911 Turbo S GB Edition was unveiled.
+The paintjob could only be done in GT Silver, White or Guards Red.
+It also features Porsche side stripe, black over silver 5-spoke rims and black side mirrors and rear wing.
+As the name says, this model was only sold in UK and just 40 examples were made.

+Again in 2014, Porsche showed 911 Turbo S Pfaff Exclusive Edition.
+It was made to celebrate 50 years of Pfaff Automotive dealership in Toronto.
+The car features white exterior with black hood, white over black 5-spoke Fuchs rims and was limited to 5 units only for Canada.